WurstCommander/Win10AppRemove/README.md

 ## Description

-Powershell Script which deinstalls / removes Windows 10 apps, even mandatory apps like XBox which can't be deinstalled with normal measures like startmenu, programms and features and so on.
+Powershell Script which deinstalls / removes Windows 10 apps (bloatware), even mandatory apps like XBox which can't be deinstalled with normal measures like startmenu, programms and features and so on.
+Basicly it's debloating your Windows 10 install.

 ## Instructions